intuita-inc/intuita-docs/docs/guides/advanced-codemod-development.md

       })
     ) {
-        // In either one of the previous cases, we fall back to using let instead of const declaration.value.kind = 'let';
+        // In either one of the previous cases, we fall back to using let instead of const
+        // This transforms the declaration type to let declaration.value.kind = 'let';
     } else {
-        // Else, var is safe to be converted to const declaration.value.kind = 'const';
+        // Else, var is safe to be converted to const
+        // This transforms the declaration type to const declaration.value.kind = 'const';
     }
   }).size() !== 0;